How can you ensure research data is FAIR?

 - DataverseNL and DANS use the Dublin Core metadata standard

-- The VU Research Portal PURE uses the CERIF metadata standard
+- VU Amsterdam Research Portal PURE uses the CERIF metadata standard

 Many archives implement or make use of specific metadata standards.
 The UK Digital Curation Centre (DCC) provides an overview of metadata standards for different disciplines.
 The list is a great and useful resource in establishing and carrying out your research methodology.
 Go to the overview of metadata standards.
 More important tips are available at Dataset & Publication.